 Meet the Expert

 According to our Diversity Pledge, 15% of products in our newly-published market roundups will feature Black-owned and/or Black-founded brands.
-At the time of publishing, we were not able to find any drugstore vitamin C serums from a Black-owned and/or Black-founded business.
-If you know of one we should consider, please email us at firstname.lastname@example.org and we will evaluate the product ASAP.
+At the time of publishing, we were not able to find enough drugstore vitamin C serums from Black-owned and/or Black-founded businesses to meet this percentage.
+If you know of one we should consider, please email us at email@example.com and we will evaluate the product ASAP.